python-discord/summer-code-jam-2020-qualifier/README.md

     {'the': 3, 'he': 2, 'at': 2}
     ```
    - Output the words in lowercase in the dictionary.
-   - Every non-alphabet character counts as a space or word break.
+   - Every non-alphabet (ASCII only) character counts as a space or word break.
 For example, `"It's"` counts as two "words": `"it"` and `"s"`.

 ### Intermediate Requirements